kitian616/jekyll-TeXt-theme/_drafts/2018-09-27-JavaException101.md

 # Overview
 The most fantastic usage of Exception in Java I saw around 3 years ago is, a guy throws Exception in a inner loop in order to exit the outer loop.

-Exception is fundamental knowledge in Java, but someone analyzed half a million Java projects in Github, the result is not so good.\[[1][Swallowed Exceptions: The Silent Killer of Java Applications]\]
+Exception is fundamental knowledge in Java, but someone analyzed half a million Java projects in GitHub, the result is not so good.\[[1][Swallowed Exceptions: The Silent Killer of Java Applications]\]

 ![What do developers do in exception catch blocks?](https://384uqqh5pka2ma24ild282mv-wpengine.netdna-ssl.com/wp-content/uploads/2018/02/instances.png)